Using a Jupyter Notebook with SPARC data

 Request an o²S²PARC account

-If you don't have an account on https://osparc.io/, please send an e-mail to support to request one.
+If you don't have an account on https://osparc.io/, please go to https://osparc.io/ and click on "Request Account".
 This will allow you to take advantage of full o²S²PARC functionality.

 Analyze the data on o²S²PARC